 Foundations Facilitate Diversity, Equity, and Inclusion: Partnering with Community and Nonprofits

 A report by Race Forward: The Center for Racial Justice that aims to reshape and reform the way we talk about race and racism in the United States.
 Includes a discussion of seven harmful racial discourse practices that reinforce prejudiced attitudes and actions toward people of color.

 A report by the OMG Center for Collaborative Learning investigating the systemic factors in the philanthropic sector that facilitate diversity, equity, and inclusion in grantmaking and nonprofit practices.
-Identifies where opportunities for foundations to reinforce diversity, equity, and inclusion through interactions with their nonprofit partners and peer foundations.
+Identifies opportunities for foundations to reinforce diversity, equity, and inclusion through interactions with their nonprofit partners and peer foundations.

 The Business Case for Racial Equity in Michigan

 Report by the Altarum Institute and the W.K.
-Kellogg Foundation details the cost of failing to address the legacy of racism in the state and the benefits to communities from advancing racial equity.
+Kellogg Foundation that details the cost of failing to address the legacy of racism in the state and the benefits to communities from advancing racial equity.

 Diversity, Equity, Inclusion: A Snapshot of Promising Practices Among Indiana Foundations